Terms and Conditions

-- Should your residency be cancelled due to reasons beyond your control resulting in the failure or non-completion of your original residency (e.g. strikes, riots, fires, floods, explosions, natural disasters, serious accidents, acts of governments, acts of God or the public enemy, failure of transportation, epidemics, or quarantine restrictions), you may rebook your residency, upon consultation with The Organiser.
-The Organiser shall not be responsible for, or deemed to be in default, by reason of delays in or failure to provide the residency due to causes beyond its reasonable control: e.g., strikes, fires, floods, explosions, natural disasters, serious accidents, acts of God, and failure of transportation.
+- Should your residency be cancelled due to reasons beyond your control resulting in the failure or non-completion of your original residency (e.g. strikes, riots, fires, floods, explosions, natural disasters, serious accidents, acts of governments or the public enemy, failure of transportation, epidemics, or quarantine restrictions), you may rebook your residency upon consultation with The Organiser.
+The Organiser shall not be responsible for, or deemed to be in default, by reason of delays in or failure to provide the residency due to causes beyond its reasonable control.

-- You and each approved accompanying guest recognise that is at your own risk and agree not to make any claim or seek reimbursement or compensation whatsoever from The Organiser, Port Authority NSW, or the City of Newcastle, or their employees or agents.
+- You recognise that the residency is at your own risk and agree not to make any claim or seek reimbursement or compensation whatsoever from The Organiser, Port Authority NSW, or the City of Newcastle, or their employees or agents.

 - There is no landline telephone at Nobbys-Whibayganba Headland although full mobile telephone coverage is available.
 All costs for telephone access are your responsibility.